CyberFoxHax/godot-mdk/README.md

 or [Steam](https://store.steampowered.com/app/38450/MDK/).
 *Waiting for a sale?* Set up an email alert using [IsThereAnyIdeal](https://isthereanydeal.com/game/mdk/info/).

-MDK's game folder is hardcoded in levels/load_level.gd#3
+MDK's game can be in several locations and to find the list look in: levels/load_level.gd#3

 (and without redistributing it within this repository).